Students registered with QSAS may be eligible to apply for a variety of awards, bursaries, government programs and financial assistance.

 - Computers, software or assessments purchased before the start of the school year and approved by the QSAS advisor once the school year starts – receipts must be submitted with the BSWD application

-- Equipment approved after the school year has started – receipts must be submitted 30 days after you receive the BSWD/CSG-PDSE funding
+- Equipment approved after the school year has started – receipts must be received by student awards 30 days after you receive the BSWD/CSG-PDSE funding

-- Services approved after the school year has started – receipts must be submitted within 30 days after the end of the study period
+- Services approved after the school year has started – receipts must be received by student awards within 30 days after the end of the study period

 Time Log – Counselling or Tutoring